 - What is often involved in luxury brand strategy?

 - And, why it helps you reach your business goals.

-But first, let me give you some backstory.
+But first, let me give you a backstory.

 In the earlier stages of my business, I worked with a variety of business owners.
-From coaches, personal brands up to more enterprise clients.
+From coaches, and personal brands up to more enterprise clients.
 This is before I narrowed down my focus by doing my own brand strategy.
-But I digress.

 Sometimes I would focus on the whole entire experience and other times I would focus on one portion of the experience.
 If you’ve been following my business for a while you know at one point I stopped doing branding and moved on to focus only on helping other creatives with web development.

-It was during that time where I was working on projects that had no purpose.
+It was during that time that I was working on projects that had no purpose.
 Whether the designer never considered it or the client just didn’t have the budget.

 There was this important element that was missing.
 For me, it made no sense to invest in a custom-built website with no plan for how it would give you an ROI.